Be earning £100,000 as a freelancer . . . 100 days from now!

 100 Days, 100 Grand is a work plan for boosting your income into six figures.

 100 Days, 100 Grand isn’t one of those inspirational tomes full of fluffy, dreamy ideas.
-It’s a numbered sequence of practical actions, with tasks and checklists to complete each day.
+It’s a numbered sequence of practical actions, with actual tasks and checklists to complete each day.
 A work plan that gets you to a £100,000 income, from a standing start, in just one hundred days.

 (The offer includes a lot more than just the book, but the book is where it all starts.)